sebastian-dettlaff-dev/zaczarowany-kadr/README.md

    Focused on semantic HTML and advanced metadata optimization using Next.js Metadata API and Schema.org structured data.

 ---
+   📸 The Performance Challenge (Optimization)
+One of the biggest challenges was handling high-resolution photography (files up to 10MB) without compromising page load speed.

+Cloudinary Integration: Offloaded image storage and processing to Cloudinary, using their dynamic transformation API to serve properly sized WebP/AVIF formats.

+Next.js Image + Blur: Implemented placeholder="blur" for all gallery items to maintain a high-end feel even on slower connections.

+Result: Achieved a significant reduction in LCP (Largest Contentful Paint) while maintaining crisp visual quality.

+🏗️ Content Management
+Sanity CMS: Custom schemas built for the photographer to easily manage blog posts and gallery categories without touching the code.

+---

 ## 🚀 Getting Started (Local Development)